fxp-jim/HorizonDocs/Horizon User Guide/05 Sales Order/SALES ORDERS.md

 ### **Manage Line Items**
 ___

+7. **Adjusting Price and Quantity:**

-7. Adjust the price and quantity of the sale order line item by typing the new price and/or quantity.
-The subtotal and total costs will update automatically. <br>
+    - Modify the price or quantity of a sales order line item by entering new values.
+The subtotal and total costs will update automatically.
+8. **Deleting Items:**

-8. Delete items by clicking the "x" icon or all items using **delete all**. <br>
+    - Remove individual items by clicking the "x" icon.
+To delete all items, use the **delete all** option.
+9. **Editing Customer-Facing Details:**

-9. To add or edit the customer-facing name and description for an item, click the hamburger menu button (☰).
-A picker will appear, displaying the line item alongside its customer-facing name.
-Click the add button (✚) to select the line item from the picker and load its customer-facing name and description (based on the defaults set at the item level).
-Adjust the customer-facing name as needed. <br>
+    - Click the hamburger menu button (☰) to access the item picker.
+    - Choose the line item to edit its customer-facing name and description, based on default settings.
+Adjust the name as needed.
+10. **Configuring Sales Order Items:**

-10. To configure a sale order item, click on the gear icon (⚙️) then click **DONE** to save.
+    - Customize a sales order item by clicking the gear icon (⚙️) and then selecting **DONE** to save your changes.
-### **Apply Discounts, Taxes, and Conditions**
 ___
 #### Discounts